SihongShen/IrisccLab/README.md

 here you can see my codes:
 https://github.com/SihongShen/IrisccLab

-and this is the live version o fit on Github Pages: https://sihongshen.github.io/IrisccLab/
+and this is the live version of it on Github Pages: https://sihongshen.github.io/IrisccLab/

 this is the root, or very base of my cclab folder.